IgorGreenIGM/wakatime-wrapped/README.md

 ### Cloud Services
 - **AWS Lambda**:
-  Serverless functions to handle video rendering tasks efficiently, ensuring scalability and low cost.
+  Serverless functions to handle video rendering tasks efficiently, cause Remotion doesn't supports client side rendering.

-Let me know if you'd like any formatting changes or additions!

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.